rkitover/windows-dev-guide/README.md

 .

 Note that globs in PowerShell are case-insensitive.

+Also, unlike Linux, the `*` glob will match all files including `.dotfiles`.
+Windows uses a different mechanism for hidden files, see below.

 Redirection for files and commands works like in POSIX on a basic level, that is, you can expect `>`, `>>` and `|` to redirect files and commands like you